-Next we look at how to compose our paintings, and students identified that landscapes often fit into the rule of thirds.
+Next we looked at how to compose our paintings, and students identified that landscapes often fit into the rule of thirds.
 They used this to draw some landscapes from memory.
 I asked the students to think of happy memories, such as going to the beach, playing out on fields, visiting family or friends etc.

 Students worked on a minimum of two drawings, with the aim of using their best one moving forward to turn into a painting.
-They made adjustments to their work to improve the composition, then started experimenting in their sketchbooks with different mark-making techniques in the different sections of their landscapes.
+They made adjustments to their drawing work to improve the composition, then started experimenting in their sketchbooks with different mark-making techniques in the different sections of their landscapes.

 Once they were happy with the technique they had chosen, and confident with how to do it in their books, they moved onto canvas.